LT-IntroToAI-SY2526/assignment2-per3-Cris30-ai/a2_writeup.md

 2. Explain how you could use the match function for extracting information from a movie database.
-You can use the match function for extracting information from a movie database
+You can use the match function for extracting information from a movie database by pulling put the correct information needed.
+Once with the information is pulled the function can match it up with the pattern.